d-shaktiranjan/hi-dev/README.md

 # hi-dev

-> 🧑‍💻 A simple CLI tool to fetch and display public GitHub user information in the terminal.
+> 🧑‍💻 A simple Node.js CLI tool to fetch and display public GitHub user information directly in the terminal using npx.

 ## ✨ Features